U Vimala

-U Vimala (ဦးဝိမလ; 27 December 1899 - 17 October 1962), commonly known as the Mogok Sayadaw (မိုးကုတ်ဆရာတော်), was a renowned bhikkhu and vipassanā meditation master of Theravada Buddhism.
+U Vimala (ဦးဝိမလ; 27 December 1899 – 17 October 1962), commonly known as the Mogok Sayadaw (မိုးကုတ်ဆရာတော်), was a renowned bhikkhu and vipassanā meditation master of Theravada Buddhism.

 Early life

 He was born Maung Hla Baw to Daw Shwe Ake and U Aung Tun in a small village close to Amarapura in Mandalay Province, Burma on 27 December 1899.
 Hla Baw began his education at 4, and enrolled as a samanera or novitiate at age 9 under U Jagara.
 He later left for Mingala Makuna Monastery at Amarapura to continue his religious studies.

 Monkhood

 In 1920, he was ordained as a bhikkhu (monk) in the tradition of Burmese Buddhism with the dharma name Vimala (ဝိမလ) which means "stainless, Undefiled."
 As his monkhood was sponsored by the residents of Mogok, a town well known for rubies and gems, Vimala became known as "Mogok".
 In 1924, Vimala became the chief abbot of Pikara Monastery.
 He began to give sermons focusing on abhidhamma and teaching vipassana meditation.

-He attained Nirvana by practicing meditation for four years and became an Arhat.
+He attained Nirvana by practicing meditation for four years and became an Arahant.
 Then, he disseminated his method to the pupils for attaining Nirvana.
 He focused on the insight learning of the dynamic nature of mind and materials in his teaching.
 His teaching audio recordings are still available and learnt by Myanmar Buddhists to learn meditation methods.